Director Civilian Marksmanship Emeritus

 Gary is a graduate of Hastings College in Nebraska, and the San Francisco Theological Seminary in California.
 A former Nebraska state senator, Gary worked at the NRA where he served as Executive Director of General Operations.
 Gary was responsible for the development of safety, training and competition programs.
 Among hundreds of other honors, Gary was awarded the National Board for the Promotion of Rifle Practice (NBPRP) Distinguished International Shooting Badge (Serial number one) in April 1963 by President John F. Kennedy.
 While at the NRA, Gary served on the NBPRP board, and was one of the first people to advocate and pioneer a shift in priorities to youth and junior shooting.
 As a result of this shift, Gary became the founding and administrative director of the U. S. Shooting Team Foundation and, in 1993, he moved to Atlanta to become the Shooting Competitions Manager for the 1996 Olympic Games.
 In 1996, Anderson accepted a position with Fulton County Georgia, to manage the Wolf Creek Shooting Venue, a facility destined to become a premier national and international center for the shooting sports.

 Gary’s influence on shooting sports extends well beyond the United States.
 Gary has traveled extensively throughout his career in shooting, serving as a genuine ambassador for shooting sports, attending eleven Summer Olympic Games, three as a competitor and eight as technical delegate or a jury member.
-He is the first American ever elected to the position of Vice President of the International Shooting Union, and still serves in that capacity today.
+He is the first American ever elected to the position of Vice President of the International Shooting Union.
+In 2018, he stepped down as a Vice President of the International Shooting Sports Federation after 40 years of service in the world governing body of Olympic shooting.
 Gary is also the recipient of one of only five prestigious honorary memberships to the historic and renowned shooting club, Hauptschutzengesellschaft, in Munich, Germany.

 An avid outdoorsman and conservationist, Gary enjoys gardening, bird watching, studying and analyzing bald eagle behavior, running, cycling, cross-country skiing, photography, and fine wines.
 Gary and his wife, Ruth Ann, live in Oak Harbor, Ohio.